-The NJFCA provides that a person will be liable for the same penalties as under the federal False Claims Act but to the State of NJ if that person:
+The NJFCA provides that a person will be liable for the same penalties as under the Federal FCA but to the State of New Jersey if that person:

-- 1. Knowingly presents or causes to be presented to an employee, officer or agent of the State, or to any contractor, grantee, or other recipient of State funds, a false or fraudulent claim for payment or approval; - 2.
-Knowingly makes, uses, or causes to be made or used a false record or statement to get a false or fraudulent claim paid or approved by the State; - 3.
-Conspires to defraud the State by getting a false or fraudulent claim allowed or paid by the State; - 4.
-Has possession, custody, or control of public property or money used or to be used by the State and knowingly delivers or causes to be delivered less property than the amount for which the person receives a certificate or receipt; - 5.
-Is authorized to make or deliver a document certifying receipt of property used or to be used by the State and, intending to defraud the entity, makes or delivers a receipt without completely knowing that the information on the receipt is true; - 6.
-Knowingly buys, or receives as a pledge of an obligation or debt, public property from any person who lawfully may not sell or pledge the property; or - 7.
-Knowingly makes, uses, or causes to be made or used a false record or statement to conceal, avoid, or decrease an obligation to pay or transmit money or property to the State.
+- Knowingly presents or causes to be presented to an employee, officer or agent of the State of New Jersey, or to any contractor, grantee, or other recipient of State of New Jersey funds, a false or fraudulent claim for payment or approval; - 2.
+Knowingly makes, uses, or causes to be made or used a false record or statement to get a false or fraudulent claim paid or approved by the State of New Jersey; - 3.
+Conspires to defraud the State of New Jersey by getting a false or fraudulent claim allowed or paid by the State of New Jersey; - 4.
+Has possession, custody, or control of public property or money used or to be used by the State of New Jersey and knowingly delivers or causes to be delivered less property than the amount for which the person receives a certificate or receipt; - 5.
+Is authorized to make or deliver a document certifying receipt of property used or to be used by the State of New Jersey and, intending to defraud the entity, makes or delivers a receipt without completely knowing that the information on the receipt is true;